 Git Pull is a Git command used to fetch and download content from a local repository and update the local version of a repository from a remote to match that content.

 The repository is central in which data or content is stored or managed.
-Merging remote upstream changes is a common task performed in Git-based collaboration of two commands.
+Merging remote upstream changes is common in the Git-based collaboration of two commands.

-Similarly, the Git Pull command is also a combination of two other commands, Git Fetch followed by Git Merge.
+Similarly, the Git Pull command combines two other commands, Git Fetch followed by Git Merge.
 When Git Pull comes into action, it accomplishes two tasks by default.

-Firstly, the Git Pull runs the Git Fetch command which runs downloads content remotely from the specified repository.
-Here is when Git Merge comes to action—it is executed to merge the remote content and references and head in a new local merge commit.
-Git Pull only works if the branch you have checked is tracking an upstream branch.
+Firstly, the Git Pull runs the Git Fetch command, which downloads content remotely from the specified repository.
+Here is when Git Merge comes into action—it is executed to merge the remote content and references and head in a new local merge commit.
+Git Pull only works if the branch you checked tracks an upstream branch.

 Git Pull is among the commands that claim the responsibility of ‘syncing’ the remote content.